 3. How to Improve your Everyday Handwriting + Free Printables from Tiny Ray of Sunshine

-Kim from Tiny Ray of Sunshine did an amazing post recently on improving your handwriting.
+This post from Tiny Ray of Sunshine shares some excellent tips on improving your handwriting.
+She breaks down all the bits and pieces of letters that we overlook, but paying attention to these details can help you improve so much.
+I also love her tip about practicing writing with an activity you enjoy.
 With three different versions of printables, along with a surplus of handwriting tips, this is a fantastic resource!

 4. How to do Brush Lettering by Nicole Dawn

-As someone who is desperate to master the art of brush lettering, Dawn’s resource is incredible.
-Within her post where you can grab the free brush lettering printable, she also has some tips, tools, and an instructional video!
+If you’re looking for the perfect free brush lettering practice sheets, look no further.
+As someone who is desperate to master the art of brush lettering, I can attest that Dawn’s resource is incredible.
+Within her post where you can grab the free brush lettering worksheet, she also has some tips, tools, and an instructional video!

 5. Brush Lettering Practice by Papel & Co

 Once you’ve gotten the basics down for brush lettering, Papel & Co have a great free brush pen worksheet for additional practice!
 These worksheets have notations for the ascender, waist line, base line, and descender in the left margin.
 They’re a great way to take your brush lettering skills to the next level!